snowplow-archive/spark-streaming-example-project/README.md

 }
 ```

+If the Kinesis response says that the stream is still being created, wait a minute and then try again.

+Now create our DynamoDB table:

 ```bash
 $ inv create_dynamodb_table default us-east-1 my-table
 ```

-Now start sending events to the stream:
+### 2. Sending events to Kinesis

+We need to start sending events to our new Kinesis stream.
+We have created a helper method to do this - run the below and leave it running:

 ```bash
 $ inv generate_events default us-east-1 my-stream